4.9-Stars

 6. Following Up with the Electrical Inspector

-After the electrical work is completed and you have obtained the Certificate of Compliance or Certificate of Electrical Safety from your electrician, it is essential to follow up with the electrical inspector who issued the original defect notice.
-Contact the inspector and provide them with evidence of compliance, including a copy of the certificate and any other relevant documentation.
+After completing the electrical work and obtaining your electrician’s Certificate of Compliance or Electrical Safety, follow up with the electrical inspector who issued the electrical defect notice.
+Provide evidence of compliance, such as a copy of the certificate and other relevant documentation, including improvements like addressing low-hanging overhead cables or repairs to private power poles.

-The inspector will review the evidence and, if satisfied that the defects have been rectified and the work complies with the applicable regulations, they will issue a notice of compliance.
-This notice confirms that your property’s electrical system is compliant and that you have fulfilled your obligations to address the defects.
+The inspector will assess the provided evidence to ensure all electrical connections and the overall electrical installation meet current safety standards and regulations.
+If the inspector is satisfied that the issues have been resolved and the electricity network is compliant, they will issue a notice of compliance.
+This confirms your property’s electrical system is safe and that you have fulfilled the requirements of the defect notice.

 Holding Piping Toolbelt